-- \\New York S.1292 (passed senate 2023): Establishes the clean fuel standard of 2023; provides such standard is intended to reduce carbon intensity from the on-road transportation sector by 20% by 2031, with further reductions to be implemented based upon advances in technology. - Washington H.B.1091 (enacted 2021): Directed the Department of Ecology to launch the clean fuels program by the start of 2023, with a mandate for a 20% reduction in the carbon intensity of transportation fuels by 2038. - Oregon S.B.324 (enacted 2015): Removed the sunset on the low carbon fuel standard (LCFS) established in 2009, allowing for full implementation requiring a 10% reduction in carbon intensity in fuels by 2025. - California Executive Order S-01-07 (enacted 2007): Established a goal to reduce the carbon intensity of California's transportation fuels by at least 10% by 2020.
+- New Mexico H.B.
+41 (enacted 2024): Authorizes the Environmental Improvement Board to establish fees for a clean transportation fuel standard; aims to decrease the carbon intensity of transportation fuels by at least 20% below 2018 levels by 2030 and 30% by 2040. - Washington H.B.1091 (enacted 2021): Directed the Department of Ecology to launch the clean fuels program by the start of 2023, with a mandate for a 20% reduction in the carbon intensity of transportation fuels by 2038. - Oregon S.B.324 (enacted 2015): Removed the sunset on the low carbon fuel standard (LCFS) established in 2009, allowing for full implementation requiring a 10% reduction in carbon intensity in fuels by 2025. - California Executive Order S-01-07 (enacted 2007): Established a goal to reduce the carbon intensity of California's transportation fuels by at least 10% by 2020.
 In 2018, the California Air Resources Board increased the standard to a reduction of 20% by 2030.

-- California Air Resources Board website on the Low Carbon Fuel Standard. - The Center for Climate and Energy Solutions has a Low Carbon and Alternative Fuel Standard map for state policy tracking. - The Berkeley Center for Law, Energy & the Environment has a fact sheet on California's Low Carbon Fuel Standard.
+- California Air Resources Board website on the Low Carbon Fuel Standard. - The Center for Climate and Energy Solutions has a Low Carbon and Alternative Fuel Standard map for state policy tracking. - RMI created a free calculator that quantifies the potential impact a clean fuel standard might have in a proposed state.